MarkusThill/MarkusThill.github.io/_posts/2024-03-01-fibonacci-closed.md

     The impulse response (first 10 values) of our second-order IIR filter.
 </div>

-Not surprisingly, the impulse response corresponds exactly to the Fibonacci sequence.
+The impulse response corresponds precisely to the Fibonacci sequence.

 In Eq. \eqref{eq:z-transform}, we already computed the transfer function of our "Fibonacci"-filter.
-Let us now see, if we can obtain another representation of the impulse response in time domain, which is no longer recursive and which depicts a closed-form description of the Fibonacci numbers.
-Such a representation would really be astonishing.
+Let us see if we can obtain another representation of the impulse response in the time domain, which is no longer recursive and depicts a closed-form description of the Fibonacci numbers.
+Such a representation would be astonishing.
 We will do the following:

-1. Compute the partical fraction decomposition of our transfer function in Eq. \eqref{eq:z-transform}
+1. Compute the partial fraction decomposition of our transfer function in Eq. \eqref{eq:z-transform}
-2. Look at the Z-transform of an certain type of infinite series
+2. Look at the Z-transform of a certain type of infinite series
-3. Use the insights from 2. to transform our transfer function back into time domain and removing the recursive structure of the impulse response
+3. Use the insights from 2. to transform our transfer function back into the time domain and remove the recursive structure of the impulse response
 4. Take the new impulse response to generate arbitrary Fibonacci numbers immediately

 # 1. Partial Fraction Decomposition of H(z)